Tea-naa/Project_2/README.md

 Details on how to use it or what functionality is offered The script listens for a button click, grabs the user's search term, sends a request to Giphy's API, and then displays the GIFs it receives.

-Technologies Used ( .html , .css )
+Technologies Used
 .HTML
 .CSS
-JavaScript
+.JavaScript
+Bootstrap
+Google Fonts

 Ideas for future improvement (minimum of 3)
-1.
-2.
-3.
+1. Have multiple pages of Gifs
+2. Add a random selector option
+3. Possibly make website more interactive